mintyfresh/generalis/README.md

 ```

 Global accounts are unique based on their name, so only one global account (of any type) can exist with a given name.
+It's typical practice to define your global accounts ahead of time, as a seed.

 Global accounts can be retrieved by their name using either [] index notation, or by using the `.lookup()` helper method: